potatoprank/LuauBoops/README.md

 ## Luau Language Server

-[The Luau Language Server extension](https://github.com/JohnnyMorganz/luau-lsp) for WSCode provides syntax highlighting, code completion, and type checking for Luau code.
+[The Luau Language Server extension](https://github.com/JohnnyMorganz/luau-lsp) for VSCode provides syntax highlighting, code completion, and type checking for Luau code.
 This is a must have for any Luau developer!
 Note there are a couple similar extensions.
 The above one seems to be the best at this moment.

 ## Lune